 Some people can consider it a value proposition, but in honesty, customers will need to get something out of our marketing.
 This book gives you a modern view of two core marketing values.
 It teaches us that helpfulness is not what makes up a brand, but it can be one of the best methods.

 To achieve Youtility, the book makes note of the 3 different facets one should consider:

-- Practice Radical Transparency – Answering customer questions in an open, comprehensive and detailed manner helps you gain there trust.
+- Practice Radical Transparency – Answering customer questions in an open, comprehensive, and detailed manner helps you gain their trust.

 This book provides a great new thought to understanding why and how customers buy.
 It shows us how despite resources spent on marketing research, it’s a little fact that 80% of offerings fail.
 Why?
 Because patterns have become so predictable.
 The usual and conventional how-to is this: customers want something, a company creates it, but when it’s available – customers don’t buy it.

 This is simply because of the fact that customers don’t actually know what they want.
 Gerald Zaltman gives us an explanation to this puzzle and concludes that, at some point, customers do know.
 But because our own marketing’s most overused tools like surveys, questionnaires, and focus groups have become such conventional practices, they no longer dig deeply enough to help them discover and express what it is they truly want.

 This book is mind-opening, because of the fact that it argues that 95 percent of thinking happens in our unconscious.
 That’s why when it comes down to unearthing your customers’ desires, it requires us to understand so much more than is the “mind of the market”.

 Zaltman offers perpetual insights into what happening within the complicated system of our mind, brain, body, and society.
 He gives us a closer illustration of how leading companies are “mining the unconscious” while providing us with remarkable results due to the following:

 - Development of research questions that speak to our consumers’ unconscious minds.